User-Shabab/2024-GCSE-Revision/All/Sciences/Physics Paper 2.md

 ## Red Shift & Big Bang Theory
 ```
 Red shift - when wavelength of light from distant galaxies be stretched coz galaxies moving away from us
+Doppler effect - apparent change in freq.//wavelength of a wave due to relative motion of source & observer
 ```